nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 To increase the efficiency of adding food orders, the GUI has been improved to display two lists at the same time.
 The customer list will always be shown on the left column whereas the right column will display one of the other components.

-Which component list is shown on the right will depend on the component of the last command input.
+Which component list is shown on the right will depend on the component of the last command input; the component of the `CommandResult` will cause `MainWindow` to display the corresponding component's item list.
 For example, using a `menu add` command will cause the right side to display the menu list, whereas `order add` will show the right side to display the order list.
 However, using a command on the `customer` component will only update the left list and not affect the right list.

 #### Data archiving